-Some aerodynamic adjustments are still needed and the

-University of Edinburgh is

-conducting experiments in its

-Displays Division engineers

-are also involved in the

-project, working to develop

-an infra-red sensor and display device which will enable

-the pilot of a crop-spraying

-aircraft to 'see' which part of

-also offered the Company an

-exclusive licence to manufacture equipment for his patented GERMINOX process.

-This subjects seeds to pure

-oxygen in a pre-germination

-treatment resulting in stronger

-over several years and are

-currently taking place in

-Tests have been carried out

-growth and improved yields.
+"The results have been good with a uniform spread of spray across the wingspan of the test aircraft and good dispersion of the chemical.
+Some aerodynamic adjustments are still needed and the University of Edinburgh is conducting experiments in its wind tunnel."
+Displays Division engineers are also involved in the project, working to develop an infra-red sensor and display device which will enable the pilot of a crop-spraying aircraft to 'see' which part of a crop has been treated.
+Maxwell Davidson has also offered the Company an exclusive licence to manufacture equipment for his patented GERMINOX process.
+This subjects seeds to pure oxygen in a pre-germination treatment resulting in stronger growth and improved yields.
+Tests have been carried out over several years and are currently taking place in Africa, the USA and Laos.
+First orders for equipment are confidently expected before the end of the year.